BFEdev/BFE.dev-solutions/quiz/block-scope-1_en.md

 ## Evaluation - to get the value of identifier

+When meets an identifier `a`, we need to determine where to find the right value of it.
 From [ECMAScript spec](https://tc39.es/ecma262/#sec-identifiers-runtime-semantics-evaluation),
 the value of an identifier is determined by `ResolveBinding(StringValue of Identifier).`